-"We LOVE our jobs, we help people evolve!" --Coach Marshall & Coach John
+"We LOVE our jobs, we help people thrive!" -- Coach John & Coach Marshall

 POSITIVE PSYCHOLOGY RESOURCES